emoji_events

 Defining New Fields For Generations

-For more than 100 years, Carnegie researchers played a fundamental role in advancing the field of biology.
+For more than 100 years, Carnegie researchers played a fundamental role in advancing the fields of genetics and developmental biology.

 They elucidated the path of human embryonic development, revealed crucial aspects of genetics and heredity, and shaped the fields of cellular and molecular biology.